What Are Primary and Secondary Sources? Content Marketing Tips

 I started by googling “women truck drivers in history” and “first woman truck driver” and things like that.
 This brought up some names, including Luella Bates.

-And luckily Luella Bates has a Wikipedia page.
+Luckily, Luella Bates has a Wikipedia page.
 Score!
-From that page, I learned about her—and I got links to truly great primary sources, including clips of articles from 1920 where she was interviewed and quoted.
+From that page, I learned about her, and I got links to truly great primary sources, including clips of articles from 1920 where she was interviewed and quoted.
 Talk about great color for my piece!

 (Again, a newspaper clip where a person is quoted would be considered a primary source.)